Google

 My sun sign is Pisces with Scorpio rising and Gemini moon (for those who don’t know, the rising influences your outer personality and the moon sign influences your inner self and emotions).
 And my Meyer-Briggs temperament type is ENFJ.
 My favorite movie is The Empire Strikes Back.
 And my favorite books, which I consider the most profound and life-changing, are The Power of Now and A New Earth: Awakening to Your Life’s Purpose by Eckhart Tolle, Way of the Peaceful Warrior by Dan Millman, any book or audio by Wayne Dyer, The Holographic Universe by Michael Talbot, and Under the Tree by Greg Stone.

 I’ve lived in four US states – New York, California, Washington, and Nevada.
-And I’ve resided at length in two foreign countries, Taiwan and Russia.
-Overall, I’ve been to a total of 10 countries which broadened my mind and cultural world view – USA (of course), Canada, Taiwan, Japan, Russia, Ukraine, Latvia, Estonia, Lithuania, and Poland.
+I’ve been to 12 countries which broadened my mind and cultural world view – USA (of course), Canada, Taiwan, Japan, Russia, Ukraine, Latvia, Estonia, Lithuania, Poland, Mexico and Philippines.
 And I’ve met thousands of people from these countries.
-I consider myself quadrilingual, speaking English, Chinese, Taiwanese, and Russian (yes, during my journeys there I acquired a functioning knowledge of it).
+I speak English, Chinese, Taiwanese, and Russian (acquired during my journeys in Russia).

 I have accomplishments (described below) in writing, acting, parapsychology, traveling, and spiritual development.
 The following chronicles the main events and highlights of my life from birth until present day.